November 21, 2017

 There are many different cellular shade options, including pleat sizes, single/double/tripe cell shades, colors, fabrics, black-out, and additional upgrades.
 Typically, larger pleat sizes are more energy efficient since they can trap more air, however, they may not look right for smaller windows.
 For the greatest insulation capacity, go with triple layer cellular shades.

-Speak with window treatment specialist for the best window coverings for your home.
+Speak with a window treatment specialist for the best window coverings for your home.
 You can find window treatments at your local home improvement stores, such as Home Depot and Lowe’s.
-They can cut your shades to size and you can install them yourself, or they can send a professional installer to your home.
+They can cut your shades to size, and you can install them yourself, or they can send a professional installer to your home.

 For the best looking windows, both from the inside and outside, use drapes in addition to shades.
 They are mounted on the outside of your shades and give your windows an elegant and luxurious look while increasing efficiency and options for light streaming through the windows.

 You can purchase black-out curtains or add a thermal lining to the back of the draping for additional energy efficiency.
 In addition to saving energy and money, layering window treatments on top of each other will also reduce outside noise, interior echoes, and improve the look and feel of your home, inside and out.
 Cellular shades and drapes or inside-mounted shutters and drapes are the most popular combination window coverings.

 Keep in mind that black-out curtains and thermal backings will block out a lot of light.